 Direct vs. Indirect Spend: Notable Differences (With Examples)

 Direct and indirect spend are both critical elements of your business operations, but there are important differences between them.
 Understanding these differences will help you improve your company’s performance through better spend management.
-With the right approaches and tools, you can more effectively manage both types of spend, and uncover opportunities for cost savings.
+With the right approaches and tools, you can effectively manage both types of spend and find opportunities for savings.

 Definitions & Examples